RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-eth-input-data-0.1.0-DRAFT.md

 This action is valid, if:

-- The extension state with the id "pn-eth-tx-data" exists
+- The extension state with the id "pn-eth-input-data" exists
 - The signer is the `payee`
 - The extension property `paymentAddress` is undefined